The Ultimate Catering for Buffet Checklist You Need Now

 • Clear notes on common allergens, such as nuts, eggs and shellfish

 Caterers emphasise that inclusive menus with clear labels like “Contains Nuts” or “Gluten Free” help everyone relax and avoid confusion at the table [4].
 Labelling is especially important when you have guests with allergies who need to make quick, safe choices [9].
+Your Private Chef makes this straightforward, with vegan and gluten free platters such as falafel and hummus, vegetable lasagne and salads highlighted on their buffet menus [10].

 Balance hot and cold dishes